Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-faq.md

 There can be only one primary identity per request event and the primary identity must be contained within the [IdentityMap](./edge-identity-api-reference#identitymap).
 {% endhint %}

-By default, the ECID from the AEP Edge Identity extension is the primary identifier for the Experience Event request.
+By default, the ECID from the Identity for Edge Network extension is the primary identifier for the Experience Event request.
 Once an Experience Event is received by the AEP Edge Network, if no identity is primary, it will mark the ECID as primary.

 To set a different identifier as primary for an Experience Event, use the [updateIdentities](./edge-identity-api-reference#updateidentities) API.